How to Make Walnut Biscuits - Recipe

 - 2 x ounces Dark Chocolate chopped into small bits or Mini Chocolate Bits.

-- 6 x ounces Butter, chopped into small dices for easier mixing.
+- 6 x ounces Butter, chopped into small pieces for easier mixing.

 - 1/2 teaspoon Vanilla Essence.